The piece is thorough on Dunning's background.

 But, I've already known part of him is libertarian with a veneer.
 We know now that part of him is scammer, too.

 That's why, re cookie stuffing, while his Thunderwood College, for fake free online degrees, is mildly funny, who's to say there's not something cookie-related nefarious about it?
 I mean, there's now a trust issue certainly raised in my mind.
 For Dunning groupies to not "get" that means they won't be amenable to viewing him more skeptically for some time.

 That said (and, yes, I know it's pretty much a crock) there are the theoretical five stages of grief.
 I guess a lot of folks are still in denial, even if they don't live in Egypt.

 What sort of sentence will Dunning get?
 What should he get?

 On "will," I'll go lower than the blogger.
 I say 24-30 months.
 Gets out of prison itself after no more than 18 months.

 And, I'm waiting to see what will happen.
-So, too, is Wikipedia, where somebody has tentatively started a "Brian Dunning (felon)" page.
+So, too, is Wikipedia, where somebody has tentatively started a "Brian Dunning (felon)" page, since deleted.